zaiisao/Documentation/en/Video/image_enhancement_android.md

 mRtcEngine.setBeautyEffectOptions(true, new BeautyOptions(LIGHTENING_CONTRAST_NORMAL, 0.5F, 0.5F, 0.5F));
 ```

-We also provide an open-source [OpenVideoCall-Android](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Android) demo project that implements image enhancement on GitHub.
+We also provide an open-source [OpenLive-Android](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Android) demo project that implements image enhancement on GitHub.
 You can go to the repository to download it.
-You can try the demo and refer to the source code in the [`WorkerThread.java`](https://github.com/AgoraIO/Basic-Video-Call/blob/master/Group-Video/OpenVideoCall-Android/app/src/main/java/io/agora/openvcall/model/WorkerThread.java#L114) and [`CallActivity.java`](https://github.com/AgoraIO/Basic-Video-Call/blob/master/Group-Video/OpenVideoCall-Android/app/src/main/java/io/agora/openvcall/ui/CallActivity.java#L400) files.
+You can try the demo and refer to the source code of the `onBeautyClicked` method in the  [`LiveActivity.java`](https://github.com/AgoraIO/Basic-Video-Broadcasting/blob/master/OpenLive-Android/app/src/main/java/io/agora/openlive/activities/LiveActivity.java) file.

 ## Considerations
 - This API method has return values.
 If the method call fails, the return value is < 0.